samwilson/kohana_webdb/README.md

 ## Quick Start

 1. Download and uncompress in a web-accessible location.

-Or use Composer.
+2. Run `composer install`.

-2. Copy `config.dist.php` to `config.php` and edit the constants therein.
+3. Copy `config.dist.php` to `config.php` and edit the constants therein.

-3. Copy any required module configuration files from `modules/*/config` into `application/config` and change whatever's required.
+4. Copy any required module configuration files from `modules/*/config` into `application/config` and change whatever's required.
+At a minimum this will be just `auth.php`.

-4. Set up database information and an authentication source:
+5. Set up database information and an authentication source:
-   * Set username and password to `NULL` in `application/config/database.php`, and Auth driver to `'DB'` in `application/config/auth.php`;
+   * Set Auth driver to `'DB'` in `application/config/auth.php`;
    * **OR** set all credentials in `application/config/database.php` and elect to use a different Auth driver (such as ORM, LDAP, or file) in `application/config/auth.php`.